fkie-cad/cognitive-complexity-mod/README.md

 The CLI tool `modified_cc` reads C source code from standard input (`stdin`).

-For example, on Linux, you can compute the cognitive complexity of a file like this:
+For example, on Linux you can compute the cognitive complexity of a file like this:
 ```bash
 cat example.c | modified_cc
 ```

-You can also use the `--annotate` flag to print the source code with per-line complexity scores annotated in the output:
+You can also use the `--annotate` flag to additionally print the source code with per-line complexity scores annotated in the output:
 ```bash
 cat example.c | modified_cc --annotate
 ```